Scaling AI to enterprise requires unlearning everything

 Accept that this takes much longer than your pilot did.
 Much longer.
 But fifty isolated pilots that never reach production waste more time and money than building the right foundation once.
 Operational excellence frameworks give you a practical starting point for the kind of disciplined scaling that separates the 7% from the 93%.

-MIT Sloan Management Review found that technology delivers only about 20% of an AI initiative’s value.
+Sam Ransbotham’s MIT Sloan Management Review research found that technology delivers only about 20% of an AI initiative’s value.
 The other 80% comes from redesigning workflows and driving organizational change.
-Most organizations get this backwards, focusing on models while underestimating the people and processes that make them useful.
+Most organizations get this backwards.
+They focus on models and underestimate the people and processes that make them useful.

 The approaches that made a pilot succeed won’t survive at enterprise scale.
 That’s not a warning.
 It’s an observation about every single company that made it past the 7% threshold.
 They all had to unlearn something first.